Fire Burns In Our Hearts is the first full-length album from Finland's

 overactive, playing some ill-placed catchy beat that is just really off-putting.
 It reappears a minute or so later, which

 is so near to the end of the album as to leave a lasting impression of annoyance, at least to my ears.

-decent record, overall.
-Despite beginning and ending with the weakest tracks (and the only two that I'd consider to be flawed),
+a rather decent record, overall.
+Despite beginning and ending with the weakest tracks (and the only two that I'd consider

-the rest of the material delivers a solid dose of Finnish Black Metal.
-While not necessarily up to the quality of Harmony
+to be flawed), the rest of the material delivers a solid dose of Finnish black metal.
+While not necessarily up to the quality

 (4 Mar.
 2017)

 the past two decades, Mikko Aspa has proven to be one of the most consistent musicians in the realm of black metal.
 While

 some Clandestine Blaze albums have been better than others, anyone familiar with this project has a good idea of what to expect